When to take the NCLEX after graduation

 - Multiple practice attempts – you’ll want to re-test again after you think you’re ready

 - Rationales for the questions to review later

 - Alternate format questions

 Come up with a study plan, and write it out on your calendar.
-I wrote out the number of practice questions and specific amount of time I was going to review content each day, and then gave myself a day off each week.
+I wrote out the number of practice questions and a specific amount of time I was going to review content each day and then gave myself a day off each week.

 For example, plan to study for two 20-minute focused blocks of time with breaks in between, followed by 25 practice questions, another break, then another 20 focused minutes.
 If you break things up into manageable chunks, it makes the tasks more conquerable.

 Next, know how the NCLEX works (if you don’t already)

 The NCLEX is not like your normal nursing school test.
 It is a computerized adaptive test.
 Here’s a great video explaining the NCLEX as a computer adaptive test.

 Check out more on this in another FreshRN blog post, Preparing for the NCLEX – 4 Tips From a Nurse.

 Once you’re ready, you can’t just go to your nearest testing center and test.
 There are quite a few steps you must take before being able to actually take boards.